Sterile neutrino dark matter catalyzed by a very light dark photon: Summary and Conclusions

 The new resonant mechanism is much more effective than its nonresonant counterpart, commonly known as Dodelson-Widrow production~\cite{Dodelson:1993je}.
 This can be seen in Fig.~\ref{fig:Omega}, where the nonresonant yield corresponds to the low plateau of the curves at the left of the figure, and in Fig.~\ref{fig:cont}, where the favored region for $\nu_s$ DM production extends to much lower mixings than the blue line representing the DW prediction.
 Compared to another popular mechanism for resonant production of sterile neutrino dark matter \cite{Shi:1998km}, our proposal has the appeal of not requiring the existence of a large primordial lepton asymmetry.

 The small dark photon mass can in principle be generated by either the Higgs or the St\"uckelberg mechanism.
-However, if we assume that the dark photon condensate was produced gravitationally during high-scale inflation, the St\"uckelberg option is disfavored by the Swampland Distance Conjecture \cite{Reece:2018zvv}.
+We have noted that both these mechanisms are incompatible with the gravitational production of dark photons during high-scale inflation: the St\"uckelberg option is disfavored by the swampland distance conjecture~\cite{Reece:2018zvv}, while the spontaneous symmetry breaking associated with a Higgs mass is only expected to occur much later in the history of the Universe.
+As a consequence, dark photon production mechanisms that occur at comparably lower scales, like the ones put forward in~\cite{Agrawal:2018vin,Co:2018lka,Co:2018lka,Bastero-Gil:2018uel,AlonsoAlvarez:2019cgw,Long:2019lwl,Bastero-Gil:2021wsf}, are favored in our proposal.

 We have also discussed how the existence of a $L_\mu - L_\tau$ dark photon condensate in the universe can impact the oscillation pattern of $\mu$ and $\tau$ neutrinos.
 This may have interesting implications for long baseline or atmospheric neutrino oscillation experiments.
 We have only presented a preliminary study of this effect here, and we will analyze it in more detail in an upcoming publication~\cite{inprep}.